tmouh/CRE-Comp-Normalizer/README.md

 You need three things installed on your computer.
 Each one is free.

 ### 1. Python
-Python is the programming language this app runs on.

 - Go to **python.org/downloads**
 - Click the big yellow "Download Python" button